PukPukov/AncapFramework/README.md

 ## Safety

-Finding bugs in runtime using System.out.println() — bad idea.
-Finding bugs at compile-time or even ide-time — much better idea.
+Finding bugs in runtime using System.out.println() can be frustrating.
+Much better if those bugs popup early or even totally prevented.

-The idea is to raise the errors as early as possible.
 With AncapFramework, heisenbugs will become early runtime error, and early runtime errors in much places will become type errors.

 We have integration test framework, StatusAPI.
 It solves one of the most painful tasks in minecraft development — testing.
 Usually you are going to manually test what is working if you need integration with minecraft, but now this is no longer a case.